 I knew I was jumping in with both feet on two hobbies, the writing and the baking, but I conveniently ignored the other two factors inherent in blogging, the photography and the blog site itself.
 The familiar saying “like drinking from a firehouse” comes to mind when I think about what learning all of these aspects has been like.

 While I learn a little bit more about food each time I bake, my concoctions are by no means perfect.
 Try as I might, things that leave me wondering what the heck went wrong still come out of my oven.
-In Spoon Fed, Kim Sverson writes about the fantastic world of food, describing how only something magical can explain the myriad colors of beets (red, golden and candy-cane striped), how wonderful it is that salt can preserve anything and everything, and the miracle otherwise known as cheese.
+In her memoir Spoon Fed, Kim Sverson writes about the fantastic world of food, describing how only something magical can explain the myriad colors of beets (red, golden and candy-cane striped), how wonderful it is that salt can preserve anything and everything, and the miracle otherwise known as cheese.
 Then she writes, “things get more mysteriously divine when you start to think about baking.”
 Those mysteries are what keep me going.

 In addition to becoming a slightly better baker, I have really enjoyed learning a little more about blogging everyday.
 Just when I think I have my site looking pretty good, I will come across other blogs with bells and whistles that I simply must have too.
 Then it takes me days, if not weeks, to figure out how to get them.
 I’m not even close to having my site where I envision it, so I’ll keep working at it.